-As cholesterol travels around our bodies in the blood it is bound to small proteins called lipoproteins.
-High-density lipoproteins (HDL), remove cholesterol from our tissues and take it back to the liver.
-The liver is then able to recycle the cholesterol.
-Because of their role in the body, HDL are often referred to as the “good cholesterol” and offer a protective role.
+As cholesterol travels around our bodies in the blood and is bound to small proteins called lipoproteins, high-density lipoproteins (HDL) remove cholesterol from our tissues and take it back to the liver to be recycled.
+Because of this helpful role in the body, HDL is often referred to as good cholesterol and it offers a protective role.

 As well as diet and lifestyle, our cholesterol levels can also be affected by having certain conditions such as familial hypercholesterolemia and thyroid disease.

 Hormones produced by our thyroid gland play a major role in regulating the metabolism and aid in the breakdown of fats, including cholesterol.
 So, an underactive or overactive thyroid gland can affect the body’s ability to process cholesterol.

 Hypothyroidism can also lead to hypercholesterolemia, which is the increase of LDL cholesterol in the body.
 If you are experiencing symptoms of a thyroid-related condition, then a thyroid-related blood test can provide a simple way to check your thyroid function.

 Is it possible to lower cholesterol?

 It is possible to get your cholesterol back to a healthy level through healthy swaps.
 For instance, you can lower your cholesterol by making minor changes to your diet and lifestyle choices .

 Foods containing saturated fats, including red meat, cheeses, fats, and oils, contain high amounts of cholesterol.
 Whereas animal products, plants do not contain cholesterol.
 Eating fresh fruit, vegetables, seeds, nuts, and whole grains can help to lower cholesterol.
 Reducing alcohol intake and exercising more also helps to lower the risk of cholesterol-related diseases.